Pycord-Development/pycord/docs/api.rst

     .. attribute:: text

         A text channel.
-Value = 0.

     .. attribute:: voice

         A voice channel.
-Value = 2.

     .. attribute:: private

         A private text channel.
 Also called a direct message.
-Value = 1.

     .. attribute:: group

         A private group text channel.
-Value = 3.

     .. attribute:: category

         A category channel.
-Value = 4.

     .. attribute:: news

         A guild news channel.
-Value = 5.

     .. attribute:: stage_voice

         A guild stage voice channel.
-Value = 13.

         .. versionadded:: 1.7

     .. attribute:: news_thread

         A news thread.
-Value = 10.

         .. versionadded:: 2.0

     .. attribute:: public_thread

         A public thread.
-Value = 11.

         .. versionadded:: 2.0

     .. attribute:: private_thread

         A private thread.
-Value = 12.

         .. versionadded:: 2.0

     .. attribute:: directory

         A guild directory entry, used in hub guilds, currently in experiment.
-Value = 14.

         .. versionadded:: 2.0

     .. attribute:: forum

         User can only write in threads, similar functionality to a forum, currently in experiment.
-Value = 15.

         .. versionadded:: 2.0